Omaha's pro-police rally had uninvited guests — members of Nebraska Proud Boys

 Rogers-Wright, who is black, said the group’s presence also should spur reflection by those who criticized Creighton University religion professor Zachary Smith.

-Last week, before the rally, Smith described the pro-police rally as a white supremacist event on Twitter.
-Creighton said in a statement that the professor’s views did not reflect the university’s, and that Smith regretted his comment.
+Last week, before the rally, Smith described it as a white supremacist event.
+Creighton said in a statement that the professor’s views, expressed on Twitter, did not reflect the university’s and that Smith regretted his comment.

-On Saturday, no Proud Boys members were arrested.
-Several people who saw the group's members at the rally asked The World-Herald why police and rally organizers allowed them to stay.
+No Proud Boys members were arrested Saturday.
+Several people who saw the group’s members at the rally asked The World-Herald why police and rally organizers allowed them to stay.

-University of Nebraska-Lincoln law professor Eric Berger said First Amendment protections prevent governments from cracking down on groups and messages that they find distasteful, even if their messages are “deeply offensive, racist or sexist.”
+University of Nebraska College of Law professor Eric Berger said First Amendment protections prevent governments from cracking down on groups and messages they find distasteful, even if their messages are “deeply offensive, racist or sexist.”

-The Williamses said they didn't know what the group was or that members of the group were at the rally until their son shared a picture the next day.
-Even if they had known, the Williams said, they couldn't have tossed people out of a public space.
+The Williamses said they didn’t know what the group was or that members of the group were at the rally until their son shared a picture the next day.
+Even if they had known, they said, they couldn’t have tossed people out of a public space.

 The only person ticketed at the rally was a white Black Lives Matter protester who police said yelled profanities at officers and didn’t leave after being told to do so.
 The man argued in a Facebook post that he was not given time to leave.

-Andrew Bailie of Omaha, who is white, worries that there might be Omaha police officers who are sympathetic to the Proud Boys, which he said has happened elsewhere.
+Andrew Bailie of Omaha, a white Black Lives Matter protester who was at the rally, worries that there might be Omaha police officers who are sympathetic to the Proud Boys, which he said has been the case elsewhere.

-But Conner said officers know part of their job is building and maintaining public trust.
-Anyone affiliated with a hate group would violate department policy and human decency and be fired, he said.
+But Conner said officers know that part of their job is building and maintaining public trust.
+Any officer affiliated with a hate group would violate department policy and human decency and be fired, he said.

-Proud Boys’ Nebraska spokesman said his group has been miscast by the media, civil rights groups and others.
-The group characterizes itself as a “Western chauvinist fraternity."
+Proud Boys’ Nebraska spokesman said his group has been miscast by the press, civil rights groups and others.
+The group characterizes itself as a “Western chauvinist fraternity.”

 “We are not a hate group,” the spokesman said.
 “We have no links to the rally’s organizers or local police besides we generally support law enforcement.”